 The Assistive Technology Assessment Begins With Considering Four Main Components: The Student (Or Individual), The Environment, The Task, And The Tool (AT).

-The SETT process is utilized to determine the most efficient and effective Assistive Technology tools available, that will be a good match for the student or individual, and offer the most support to attain a goal.
-Above all, matching an individual with the appropriate assistive technology involves asking the right questions, observing the individual or student in the typical environment, and collaborating with individuals and professionals who interact with the student daily.
+Above all, matching an individual with the appropriate assistive technology involves asking the right questions, observing the individual or student in the typical environment, and collaborating with individuals and professionals who interact with the student/individual daily.
 This combined with the knowledge and expertise of appropriate AT available, as well as experience with assistive technology, will provide a proper AT recommendation based on the tasks where the student has difficulties, the student’s abilities (both strengths and learning preferences) and challenges, and the environment in which the student performs those tasks.
+Consideration for the skills needed to utilize the tools is also important.

 An Assistive Technology Assessment Is A Collaborative Process, Initiated By An ATP (Assistive Technology Professional), With Ongoing Support, Communication, Training, And Revision As Needed.